maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 ### Extract CSS

 Although we're now already able to build our application, and thanks to webpack 4 which automatically minifies JavaScript code in production mode, the built code is already kinda production ready.
-But for now, all the CSS code is bundled alongside the JavaScript code.
+But for now, **all the CSS code is bundled alongside the JavaScript code**.
 This makes it impossible to cache the CSS code separately from the JavaScript code – if either the CSS or the JavaScript code changes, both have to be downloaded again by the client.
-Additionally, the browser has more work to do if the CSS code has to be processed inside the JavaScript code.
+Additionally, **the browser has more work to do if the CSS code has to be processed inside the JavaScript code**.

-For those two reasons, we want to extract the CSS code from the JavaScript bundles and serve regular `.css` files to the client instead.
+For those two reasons, **we want to extract the CSS code from the JavaScript bundles** and serve regular `.css` files to the client instead.

 ```bash
 npm install --save-dev mini-css-extract-plugin